nomemory/andreinc-site/_posts/2021-01-24-eigenvalues-and-eigenvectors-explained.md

 But $$det(A - \lambda * I) = (3 - \lambda) * (1 - \lambda) = 0$$, thus we find the two eigenvalues $$\lambda_{1}=3, \lambda_{2}=1$$.

-Now that we have the eigen values, we can compute the two eigenvectors, but solving two linear systems of equations in the form:
+Now that we have the eigenvalues, we can compute the two eigenvectors, but solving two linear systems of equations in the form:

 $$
 \begin{bmatrix}